 Depending upon your particular preference or environmental concern, there may be different choices you can make to personalise your coffin choice.

 - Banana leaf

-Permanent markers, such as headstones, are forbidden at most green burials because they do not blend with the natural environment.
-Instead, friends and family are encouraged to find environmentally friendly ways of marking the final resting place of their loved one.
-These may include:
+Permanent markers, such as headstones, are forbidden at most “green” burial sites because they do not blend with the natural environment.

 - A memorial post – a single wooden post with an inscription of your choice